 Nick's wealthy neighbor in West Egg.
 Gatsby owns a gigantic mansion and has become well known for hosting large parties every Saturday night.
-Gatsby's lust for wealth stems from his desire to win back the… (read full character analysis)
+Gatsby's lust for wealth stems from his desire to win back the… read analysis of Jay Gatsby

 A young man from Minnesota who has come to New York after graduating Yale and fighting in World War I, Nick is the neighbor of Jay Gatsby and the cousin of Daisy Buchanan.
-The… (read full character analysis)
+The… read analysis of Nick Carraway

 The love of Jay Gatsby's life, the cousin of Nick Carraway, and the wife of Tom Buchanan.
 She grew up in Louisville, Kentucky, where she met and fell in love with Gatsby.
-She… (read full character analysis)
+She… read analysis of Daisy Buchanan

 A former football player and Yale graduate who marries Daisy Buchanan.
 The oldest son of an extremely wealthy and successful "old money" family, Tom has a veneer of gentlemanly manners that barely veils a self-centered, sexist, racist, violent ogre of a man beneath.